checkmarx-ts/cxone-scan-scheduler/README.md

 ### Add Optional Trusted CA Certificates

-While the CheckmarxOne system uses TLS certificates signed by a public CA, it is possible that corporate proxies use certificates signed by a private CA.  If so, it is possible to import custom CA certificates when the scheduler starts.
+While the Checkmarx One system uses TLS certificates signed by a public CA, it is possible that corporate proxies use certificates signed by a private CA.  If so, it is possible to import custom CA certificates when the scheduler starts.